Skip to main content

 Do you offer virtual sessions?

 Yes.
-All therapy sessions are currently offered online via secure video conferencing.
+All therapy sessions are offered online via secure video conferencing.
 Many clients find virtual therapy just as effective and more accessible, especially when it fits seamlessly into their day.

 Why don't you accept insurance?